 ACFS 18-002

+AMENDMENT 1

 Stacy Anthony

 Iowa Department of Human Services Hoover Building, First Floor 1305 East Walnut Street Des Moines, Iowa 50319

 Phone: 319-892-6835

 Bidders4ACFS18002@dhs.state.ia.us

 RFP Purpose.

 The purpose of this Request for Proposals (RFP) is to solicit proposals from qualified Bidders who are capable of providing the Iowa Department of Human Services (Agency) with the Resource Family Recruitment, Retention, Training, and Support (RRTS) services as described in this RFP.
 Resource Families are defined for this RFP and the resulting Contract as individuals who are licensed to provide Foster Family care, are approved to adopt, or are dually licensed and approved.
 The previously discrete separate contracts for the recruitment and retention of Resource Families and the training and support of Resource Families are being combined in this new procurement.
 By combining these two contracts into a single procurement, the Agency is seeking to develop a comprehensive, connected approach to recruiting, retaining, training, and supporting Resource Families.
 Additionally, the Agency intends to procure these services in a more geographically specific way to begin moving Children back to their communities of origin to preserve connections of youth to their families, home communities, schools, and community-based supports as well as achieve better outcomes for Resource Families.
 Through this RFP, the Agency seeks qualified Contractor(s) to provide the following services in each Service Area, as defined in the Scope of Work: